zakaf/creativity/README.md

 April 6, 2014
 * All the csv output is in UTF-8 to prevent any error rising from unicode to ascii conversion. (due to authors with their name written in their native language, not in english alphabet)

+May 12, 2014
+* Location data is collected from Web of Science and they are saved to a list
+* Database implementation has started

 May 13, 2014
-* Location data is collected from Web of Science and they are saved to a list
-* Database implementation is starting
+* Everything except address is correctly imported into sqlite database
+* tables are relatively simple, but storing more information is piece of cake

 Known/Possible Bugs
 ----------
 * (temporaily fixed, needs testing) When the request is blocked, becuase the program have requested too many queries within certain time frame, error returned by the server is not getting caught by try-except.
 It just says WebFault not defined. (request is only blocked for at most 5 minutes, so try after 5 mins and you will be fine)
 * (Possible) There have been few irregularity in returned data, so there might be error arising due to a lack of debugging.
 So if there is an error with certain input data, please report it to me through email or github with the input that you've had the program run with
-* (Possible) There might be problem, when reading input, so please follow the instruction with input file
+* (Possible) There might be problem, when reading irregular input, so please follow the instruction with input file
-* (has to be considered) web of science has two notations of the name. ex) Bilder,R and Bilder,Roberr However, the program is unable to detect that these two names refer to the same person.
+* (has to be considered) web of science has multiple notations of the name. ex) Bilder,R & Bilder,Robert & Bilder,RM.
+However, it is unable to detect that these names refer to the same person.

 Future Goal
 ----------
-* Able to load data from previous search and continue with the search, so that data can add up
+* database query using previosuly saved data

 Contact
 ----------